graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 more _GraphQL field error_ may have been raised this is still a successful execution - see "partial response" in the GraphQL specification.

-The server SHOULD NOT use a `4xx` or `5xx` status code a response to a well-formed _GraphQL-over-HTTP request_.
+The server SHOULD NOT use a `4xx` or `5xx` status code for a response to a well-formed _GraphQL-over-HTTP request_.

 Note: For compatibility with legacy servers, this specification allows the use